ostreifel/vscode-tsql-lint/README.md

-# sql-lint README
+# tsql-lint README

-This is the README for your extension "sql-lint".
+This is the README for your extension "tsql-lint".
 After writing up a brief description, we recommend including the following sections.

 ## Features